Layout Components

 Setting Description

-Cell Alignment Align content left, center, or right.
+Cell Alignment Set the horizontal alignment of content within each cell—choose from left, center, or right.

 Tabs

 Tabs allow you to group fields into separate sections that users can navigate through using tab buttons.
+Only one tab is visible at a time in the rendered form, allowing users to focus on one section without distraction.
 This is useful for breaking down long forms into manageable parts.
 Tabs can be displayed horizontally or vertically.

 Setting Description